doersino/tweakpane-plugin-infodump/README.md

 pane.addBlade({
   view: "infodump",
   content: "Major, lark's true pepper.
 Let birds go further loose maybe.
 Shout easy play.",
-  border: false,
   markdown: false,
 });
 ```

-Both the `border` and `markdown` switches are `false` by default, so you wouldn't need to specify them in this example.
+The `markdown` switch is `false` by default, so you wouldn't need to specify it in this example.

 Markdown compilation is provided by the [slimdown-js](https://github.com/erikvullings/slimdown-js) package – a very lightweight and hence not entirely-spec-compliant Markdown parser which may or may not lead to issues when going beyond basic text formatting (for this reason, I haven't included CSS rules covering every possible Markdown construct – [file an issue](https://github.com/doersino/tweakpane-plugin-infodump/issues) if you'd like improvements here.)